Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: III. Near-Eddington Accretion: Results

 \subsubsection{Vertical Structure}

 \autoref{fig:vert_compare} presents the vertical structures, with the relevant definitions of all quantities provided in Section~3.4 of \citetalias{PaperII}.
 Both the thin thermal disk and the magnetically elevated disk exhibit density concentration toward the midplane, although the thin disk shows a much stronger concentration.
-Except in the innermost radii, gas and radiation remain thermally coupled near the midplane but gradually decouple toward the surface, forming a thermally decoupled layer that spans roughly the upper half of the disk.
-Throughout the vertical extent, pressure is dominated by either radiation or magnetic components, while radiation pressure consistently dominates near the disk surface.

-Despite these shared features, the two disks exhibit different accretion patterns.
+The two disks exhibit distinct accretion patterns.
 The thin thermal disk accretes primarily through inflow in the magnetic envelope, with much weaker accretion or even decretion near the midplane, whereas the magnetically elevated disk accretes more uniformly throughout its vertical extent.

+Except at the innermost radii, gas and radiation remain thermally coupled near the midplane but gradually decouple toward the \lz{disk} surface, forming a thermally decoupled layer that spans roughly the upper half of the disk.

+Throughout the vertical extent, the pressure is dominated by either radiation or magnetic components, while radiation pressure consistently dominates near the disk surface.

-The disks also differ fundamentally in their vertical support structures.
+The \lz{two} disks also differ fundamentally in their vertical support structures.
 In the thin thermal disk, gas pressure increases sharply toward the midplane due to strong density concentration; although its magnitude remains below that of the radiation and magnetic pressures, its steep time-averaged vertical gradient provides the primary support against gravity near the midplane.
 Magnetic pressure peaks above the midplane and therefore compresses rather than supports the midplane layer, while radiation pressure contributes across the full vertical extent and becomes dominant toward the disk surface.
 By contrast, the magnetically elevated disk is supported primarily by magnetic forces throughout most of its vertical extent.

-\autoref{fig:vert_support} shows the fractional vertical support provided by each component (gas, magnetic, and radiation) in the thin thermal disk model.
+\autoref{fig:vert_support} shows the \lz{percentage contribution to the vertical support from} each component (gas, magnetic, and radiation) in the thin thermal disk model.
 The thin thermal disk itself is supported only by gas and radiation, with gas pressure force dominating near the midplane.
 In the overlying magnetic envelope, magnetic forces provide the primary support with radiation subdominant, until near the disk surface where radiation overtakes magnetic forces and becomes dominant.

 Note that this vertical support analysis is based on time-averaged quantities.
 In instantaneous snapshots of the thin thermal disk, the high-density region is highly oscillatory and closely follows the global current sheet that forms in the disk.
 However, because hydrostatic equilibrium is well established in the time-averaged profiles, contributions from kinetic components (i.e., ram pressure) are nearly negligible.
 This behavior is analogous to neutron star accretion columns \citep[e.g.,][]{Zhang2023}, which are likewise highly oscillatory in time but achieve a well-defined force balance when averaged over time.
 A more detailed analysis of the current-sheet dynamics will be presented in subsequent papers, based on sub-Eddington models performed on our high-resolution grid.